lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule IDs are specific to a Dev.
 Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.
+For Devs with different LPWAN radio interfaces, several approaches are allowed.
+For example, the same set of Rule IDs may be used for packet transmission over the different interfaces.
+However, fragmentation may benefit from using specific Rule IDs (which are tied to specific modes and settings) for a particular underlying LPWAN technology.

 ## Packet processing

 The compression/decompression process follows several steps:

-* compression Rule selection: The goal is to identify which Rule(s) to use to compress the packet's headers.
+* 1. Compression Rule selection: The goal is to identify which Rule(s) to use to compress the packet's headers.
 When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
 In the Dev, only the Rule-ID may be used.
+The detailed steps
+  for Compression Rule selection are the following:
-  The next step is to choose the Field Descriptions by their direction, using the direction indicator (DI), so the Field Descriptions that do not correspond to the appropriated DI will be excluded.
+    1.a.
+The first step is to choose the Field Descriptions by their direction, using the direction indicator (DI), so the Field Descriptions that do not correspond to the appropriate DI will be excluded.
+    1.b.
 Next, the fields are identified according to their field identifier (FID) and field position (FP).
          If the field position does not correspond, then the Rule is not used and the SCHC proceeds to consider the next Rule.
+    1.c.
 Once the DI and the FP correspond to the header information, each field's value is then compared to the corresponding target value (TV) stored in the Rule for that specific field using the matching operator (MO).
+    1.d.
 If all the fields in the packet's header satisfy all the matching operators (MOs) of a Rule (i.e. all results are True), the fields of the header are then processed according to the Compression/Decompression Actions (CDAs) and a compressed header is obtained.
 Otherwise, the next rule is tested.
-  If no eligible rule is found, then the header must be sent without compression, in which case the fragmentation process may be required.
+  If no eligible Rule is found, then the header must be sent without compression, in which case the fragmentation process may be required.

-* sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the information resulting from the
+* 2. Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the information resulting from the
   compression of header fields, and directly followed by the payload.
 The product of field compression is sent in the order expressed in the Rule for the matching fields.
 The way the Rule ID is sent depends on the specific LPWAN layer two technology.
 For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
 (Cf. {{Fig-FormatPckt}}).
   This process will be specified in a LPWAN technology-specific document and is out of the scope of the present document.
+On LPWAN technologies that are byte-oriented, the compressed header concatenated with the original packet payload are padded to a multiple of 8 bits, if needed.
+See {{Padding}} for details.

-* decompression: In both directions, the receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
+* 3. Decompression: In both directions, the receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
 This Rule describes the compressed header format and associates the values to the header fields.
   The receiver applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different from the order given by the Rule.
 For instance, Compute-\* may be applied at the end, after all the other CDAs.

-  On LPWAN technologies that are byte-oriented, the compressed header concatenated with the original packet payload are padded to a multiple of 8 bits, if needed.
-See {{Padding}} for details.

 ~~~~

    +--- ... --+-------------- ... --------------+------------------+--...--+